sangyx/sangyx.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a Software Development Engineer in Alibaba Cloud.
-I got my Master's degree in Management Science and Engineering from [Antai College of Economics and Management (ACEM)](https://www.acem.sjtu.edu.cn/en/), [Shanghai Jiao Tong University (SJTU), Shanghai, China](https://en.sjtu.edu.cn/) in 2022, under the supervision of [Prof. Yang Bao](https://yangbao.org/).
+I got my Master's degree in Management Science and Engineering from [Antai College of Economics and Management](https://www.acem.sjtu.edu.cn/en/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2022, under the supervision of [Prof. Yang Bao](https://yangbao.org/).
 My research interests are mainly on **Graph Mining and its application in Finance and Management Science**.

 If you are interested in my open source projects or research, feel free to contact me.